Rohan427/GraalVM/README.md

 Any one or all of these factors may influence application performance through task switching and delays in responses for external dependencies and/or network communication.
 Typically, when these factors come into effect, the result is a much longer measurement of a given performance metric.
 For this reason these obvious anomalies are thrown out of the measurements or averaged out in overall performance calculations.

 The Newman built-in tests are used to produce all average performance tests to help eliminate these anomalies for overall results.
-Specific performance details for each database query type provided in the ```Summary.ods``` spreadsheet were manually compiled and in these cases the longest measured times (often up to ten times longer than all other times for the same query) were thrown out of the data set.
+Specific performance details for each database query type provided in the ```Summary.ods``` spreadsheet located in ```doc/reports``` were manually compiled and in these cases the longest measured times (often up to ten times longer than all other times for the same query) were thrown out of the data set.

 ## 6 Performance Summary

+The tables below show a summary of the performance tests.
+The tests showed a 30-40% improvement in performance of the GraalVM native images over the JVM images.
+The maximum image size was decreased by 97% over the standard Linux-JVM image.
+It is suspected that some of the faster tests ran up against database performance limitations which mya be an area for further testing and optimization.

 ![image](https://user-images.githubusercontent.com/24968767/181781251-4ae11cc8-1523-4303-bc2c-d7c56e2f3af9.png)